Towards 6G with Connected Sky: UAVs and Beyond: Enhanced Cellular Network Capabilities for UAVs

-The performance of cellular-connected UAV networks can be further enhanced by leveraging tools from ML.
-Network intelligence which is envisioned to be a key feature of 6G can play an essential role in UAV connectivity.
+{ The performance of cellular-connected UAV networks can be further enhanced by leveraging tools from AI and in particular machine learning (ML) techniques.} Network intelligence which is envisioned to be a key feature of 6G can play an essential role in UAV connectivity.
 Specifically, AI-based solutions can be used for efficient UAV identification, traffic management, UAV flight path planning, and collision avoidance.
 In addition, ML can assist in network deployment optimization, resource management, handover optimization, and mobility support in the sky.

 Efficient UAV mobility support is essential for coping with challenges of cellular-connected UAV networks described in Section \ref{Challnge}.
 For example, the scattered RSRP map for UAVs can result in frequent handovers, radio link failure, and ping-pong handover events.
 Therefore, providing seamless UAV connectivity in the sky requires employing robust handover mechanisms.
-In this regard, reinforcement learning (RL) can play a promising role in developing optimal handover rules that ensure reliable connectivity with a minimum handover cost.
+In this regard, reinforcement learning (RL) can play a key role in developing optimal handover rules that ensure reliable connectivity with a minimum handover cost.

 As a representative result, we compare the performance of an RL-based handover scheme \cite{chen2020efficient} with a greedy approach in which a UAV always connects to the strongest BS (i.e., with highest RSRP value).
 Given the fragmented cell association pattern in the sky, the greedy scheme results in a significant number of handovers.
 The RL-based scheme, however, can capture the tradeoff between RSRP and the number of handovers using a reward function based on the weighted combination of RSRP values and the handover cost.
-In the RL scheme, an agent (e.g., BS, or a central entity) interacts with the environment, performs an action in a state, receives award/feedback based on its action, and moves to a new state.
-An illustration of the RL-based handover mechanism is shown in Figure \ref{Fig4}.
+In the RL scheme, an agent (e.g., { UAV}) interacts with the environment, performs an action in a state, receives {reward}/feedback based on its action, and moves to a new state.
+An illustration of the RL-based handover mechanism is shown in Fig.\,\ref{Fig4}.

 The RL-based scheme can significantly reduce the number of handovers and the signaling overhead required for serving a flying UAV.
-For instance, for a UAV flying at a 50 m altitude over a geographical area with 21 cells (i.e., BSs), considering an equal weight of RSRP values and the handover cost, the RL-based scheme can yield around 10 times fewer handovers compared to the greedy approach \cite{chen2020efficient}.
+For instance, for a UAV flying at a 50 m altitude over a geographical area with 21 cells (i.e., BSs), considering an equal weight of RSRP values and the handover cost, the RL-based scheme can yield around 10 times fewer handovers compared to the greedy approach \cite{chen2020efficient}. {